pradhanaditya/slim-ir/README.md

 cd build
 ```

-2. Run the cmake command to generate the Makefile
+2. Run the cmake command to generate the Makefile:
 `cmake -S .. -B .`

-3. Install the library by the following command
+3. Install the library by the command:
 `sudo make install`

 The library will be installed at the location `/usr/local/lib` and the header files will be stored at the location `/usr/local/include/slim`.
 These locations can be used in the parent CMakeFile of your LLVM project.
 A sample CMakeLists.txt file is shown below: